 Most barefoot shoes don't offer as much support as traditional running shoes do.
 This shouldn't be a problem for experienced barefoot runners.
 However, those who are new to barefoot running may want to ease into these shoes.
 It's always a good idea to alternate between a barefoot and more traditional running shoe until the muscles in the foot are properly adapted.
 Having said that, the midsole support offered by the Treksport will be enough to get through most runs.
 Runners who are carrying a bit more weight may want to look for a shoe that is better designed with support in mind.
 There are a host of stability shoes

 that offer enough support and stability for any type of runner.
 But those looking for minimal support will be very pleased with the Treksport.

 The Treksport shoes aren't designed for all types of terrain.
-The minimal lugs on the outsole of the shoe will hold up just find in slippery grass or minimal mud.
+The minimal lugs on the outsole of the shoe will hold up just fine on the slippery grass or minimal mud.
 But these shoes are not designed with the most rugged trail runs in mind.
 If you're looking for an all-terrain shoe you'll have to look elsewhere.
 Runners who often run through snow or over icy patches should also find a shoe better suited for the elements.
 The upper of the Treksport offers enough support to keep the foot in place, but it will still have issues getting through particularly cold or wet terrain.

 Vibram prices their products competitively within the barefoot shoe market.
 This is a category that they nearly created on their own so they do have a bit more say than other brands.
 Deals can be had on Vibram products but the Treksport does feature quite a bit of technology that commands an appropriate price tag.
 The average runner may find this price too be too high considering the minimal construction and lightweight design.
 But those who are true barefoot enthusiasts know that the extra price is worth it for such thoughtfully crafted footwear.